-There are three urban areas in the former Cooma-Monaro local government area which have flood prone land, these are; Cooma, Michelago and Bredbo.
-The provisions in the Cooma-Monaro Local Environmental Plan 2013 and this Plan aim to protect human life and property.
-Only the flood prone land in Cooma has had a flood study undertaken.
+There are four urban areas in the local government area that have flood prone land - Cooma, Michelago, Berridale and Bredbo.
+The provisions in the Cooma-Monaro Local Environmental Plan 2013, Snowy River Local Environment Plan 2013 and this plan aim to protect human life and property.

 Areas which are considered to be flood prone will require a flood assessment and will be assessed on a case-by-case basis.
 Where the likely extent of the 1:100 Average Recurrent Interval flood event is known or ascertained, the provisions of this Clause will apply to a proposed development.

-(The above information forms part of Cooma-Monaro Shire Council Development Control Plan 2014 (Clause 6.4)
+(the above information forms part of the Cooma-Monaro Shire Council Development Control Plan 2014 (Clause 6.4))

 The former Bombala Council undertook a Flood Study which informed a Floodplain Risk Management Study and Plan.